-Carlos Loaiza has over 15 years' professional experience in the tax, M&A and corporate law practice areas, at both international and local levels.
+Carlos Loaiza-Keel has over 20 years' professional experience in different countries in Taxation, M&A, Corporate Law, Compliance and Management, at both local and international levels.

-Throughout his professional career, Carlos has advised multinational groups with investments in Europe and Latin America, and participated in some of the most important M&A deals taking place in this continent, such as the purchase by the Colombian group SURA of assets of ING throughout Latin America (involving a sum of approximately US$ 3.2 million), which was classed as "Deal of the Year 2011" by the British magazine Latin Lawyer; or the purchase by Arauco-Stora in 2009 of assets of the ENCE Group in Uruguay (involving a sum of approximately US$ 400 million), the largest such transaction to be executed in Uruguay to date.
+Throughout his professional career, Carlos has advised multinational groups with investments in Europe and Latin America, and participated in some of the most important M&A deals taking place on the region, such as the US$ 3.2 million purchase by the Colombian group SURA of assets of ING throughout Latin America, which was named "Deal of the Year 2011" by the British magazine Latin Lawyer; or the US$ 400 million purchase by Arauco-Stora in 2009 of the ENCE Group assets in Uruguay, the largest transaction in Uruguay’s history to date.

-Carlos has a PhD in Law from Universidad de Montevideo, Uruguay, (2003) (summa cum laude, 1st place in student ranking).
+Doctorate in Law (Degree in Law) from Universidad de Montevideo, Uruguay, 2003 (summa cum laude, 1st place in student ranking).